aliys7/AIP-Trio/README.md

 ## 🚀 How It Works

 1. **Login**
-   User enters a password; Borze logic validates and decodes it.
+   User enters a password (must consist of only 1, 2, and/or 0); Borze logic validates and decodes it.
 2. **Create Tasks**
    Enter task names; the system applies Atilla’s Favorite and Calculating Function to assign priorities.
 3. **Sort & Validate**
    Tasks are listed from highest to lowest priority, and Do Not Be Distracted ensures no backtracking.
+If it violates the rule of Do Not Be Distracted, the system will show an error message telling the user that their sequence is not valid.

 # For more details about the competition: